Are you wasting time trying to promote your art on social media sites?

 Let’s face it.
 You’re not on these sites because you don’t have anything better to do.
 You’re on them because you want to gain recognition and sell more art.

-People are following you for a reason, and it’s probably not because of what you had for lunch.
+People are following you for a reason, and it’s not because of what you had for lunch.
+It's because you're an artist.

 You can’t pitch your work with every update without losing trust and fans, but remember that people are following you for a reason.
 They’ll be disappointed if they are the last to hear about what is new in your studio.